-Set in the very heart of Thailand, the province of Phetchabun is nestled within a river valley and surrounded by majestic mountains, lush jungle, stunning waterfalls, beautiful lakes and breath-taking national parks.
+Set in the very heart of Thailand, the province of Phetchabun is nestled within a river valley and surrounded by majestic mountains, lush jungle, stunning waterfalls, beautiful lakes and breathtaking national parks.

-Known as the ‘Switzerland of Thailand’ on account of its temperate weather and mountainous setting, Phetchabun is 340km north of Thailand’s capital, Bangkok, and mercifully unspoilt by mass tourism.
+Known as the ‘Switzerland of Thailand’ on account of its temperate weather and mountainous setting, Phetchabun is 340km north of Thailand’s capital, Bangkok, and mercifully unspoiled by mass tourism.
 Teeming with rich history and vibrant nature, its central location makes Phetchabun a perfect base from which to explore some of the very best of Thailand and happens to feature what is arguably the country’s most spectacular temple, Wat Pha Sorn Kaew.

 Anyone with a yearning for tranquillity and to be at one with the great outdoors will love Phetchabun.
 Providing welcome respite from the heat and humidity that engulfs much of Thailand all-year round, its cool, clean air and fertile land have made Phetchabun an agricultural haven.
-Famous for its Arabica coffee, strawberries, cabbages, sweet tamarind and other crops, farming is in this region’s DNA.
+Famous for its Arabica coffee, strawberries, cabbages, sweet tamarind, and other crops, farming is in this region’s DNA.

-Truly a hidden gem, this incredible province is heaven on earth for backpackers, adventurers, nature lovers, history buffs and anyone searching for a welcoming, authentic and unforgettable Thai experience!
+Truly a hidden gem, this incredible province is heaven on earth for backpackers, adventurers, nature lovers, history buffs, and anyone searching for a welcoming, authentic, and unforgettable Thai experience!

-Located within the heart of Thailand’s most productive farmland, surrounded by acres of rice fields and set against the stunning backdrop of the Phetchabun Mountains, Battle Conquer is one of the country’s very best Muay Thai and Wellness retreats.
+Located within the heart of Thailand’s most productive farmland, surrounded by acres of rice fields, and set against the stunning backdrop of the Phetchabun Mountains, Battle Conquer is one of the country’s very best Muay Thai and Wellness retreats.

 An extension of the owners’ rural family home, Battle Conquer ensures its visitors enjoy a truly authentic Thai cultural experience while working with them on their health and fitness goals.
 As well as Muay Thai and Western boxing, you’ll find daily yoga and meditation sessions, CrossFit, swimming, as well as cultural excursions and temple visits such as Wat Thamayan (Dragon Temple) and Wat Sup Phairo (Big Buddha Temple) – there’s a package suitable for everyone!